RobinAntu/CSE3CAP_TEAM_B-/README.md

 A simple React-style single-page application (SPA) with login, sign-up, a home dashboard, settings, and a multi-step input wizard.
 The app ships with a tiny offline React-like runtime so no external CDN links are required.

+The dashboard now includes a weekly calendar where students can add personal study sessions or class times.
+Generated plans appear alongside these entries so all commitments are visible in one place.

 ## Prerequisites
 - A modern web browser (Chrome, Firefox, Edge, etc.)
 - [Node.js](https://nodejs.org/) 18 or later (needed for the local server or running tests)